-- Counts as a Directed Elective or Elective all diplomas. - Offered every other year when the fall semester begins in an odd numbered year.
+• Counts as a Directed Elective or Elective all diplomas.

+- This course provides the opportunity for dual credit; equivalent to CINS 101 Introduction to Microcomputers at ivy Tech. - Offered every other year when the fall semester begins in an odd numbered year.

-Digital Applications and Responsibility prepares students to use computer technology in an effective and appropriate manner.
-Students develop knowledge of word processing, spreadsheets, presentation and communications software.
-Students establish what it means to be a good digital citizen and how to use technology appropriately.
+Digital Applications and Responsibility prepares students to use technology in an effective and appropriate manner in school, in a job, or everyday life.
+Students develop skills related to word processing, spreadsheets, presentations, and communications software.
+Students learn what it means to be a good digital citizen and how to use technology, including social media, responsibly.
+Students expand their knowledge of how to use digital devices and software to build decision-making and problem solving skills.
+Students should be provided with the opportunity to seek industry-recognized digital literacy certifications.